-It was built for people who are seeking more unbiased financial planning, but who also
+It was built for people who are seeking structurally deconflicted financial planning, but who also want to understand how that objectivity is created in practice.

 - Reduced conflicts of interest: Advice is structurally separated from product sales, asset management, and referral incentives.